mawrkus/js-unit-testing-guide/README.md

 #### Test-first cycle

 1. Write a simple failing test
-2. Make the test pass by writing the minimum amount of code
+2. Make the test pass by writing the minimum amount of code, don't bother with code quality
 3. Refactor the code by applying design principles/patterns

-During phase 2, don't bother with quality.

 #### Consequences of the test-first cycle

-+ Writing a test first makes the code design more testable
++ Writing a test first makes the code design testable de facto
 + Writing just the amount of code needed to implement the required functionality makes the resulting codebase minimal, thus more maintainable
 + The codebase can be enhanced using refactoring mechanisms, the tests give you confidence that the new code is not modifying the existing functionalities
 + Cleaning the code in each cycle makes the codebase more maintainable, it is much cheaper to change the code frequently and in small increments
 + Fast feedback for the developers, you know that you don't break anything and that you are evolving the system in a good direction
 + Generates confidence to add features, fix bugs, or explore new designs

-Note that code written without a test-first approach is often very hard to test!
+Note that code written without a test-first approach is often very hard to test.

 • [Back to ToC](#user-content-table-of-contents) •